 I asked some former Foreign Office people I know if they had ever heard of a ‘counter disinformation’ team - they hadn't.
 The earliest press reference I could find to him and his job was in September 2017, so this was apparently a relatively new role.

-Also in September 2017, Pryce took part in an event called ‘DEMOCRACY AND PROPAGANDA: Can independent media defend universal values?’, held in the Hilton Hotel in London.
+Also in September 2017, Pryce took part in an event called ‘DEMOCRACY AND PROPAGANDA: Can independent media defend universal values?’, held in the Hilton Hotel in Kyiv, Ukraine.
 This was organised jointly by the European Endowment for Democracy and the EU Eastern Partnership, which, it turns out, is an FCO programme that "works to counter and reduce the effect of destabilising disinformation”.

 Pryce took part in the first round of Ukrainian-British interagency consultations on countering cyber threats held in London in March this year.